 Hands coat cubed cheese with flour in a mixing bowl, surrounded by bread, garlic, a jar of flour, and a bottle of white wine.

-Equipment Needed for Cheese Fondue
+Equipment Needed for Swiss Cheese Fondue Recipe

 Fondue pot or heavy-bottomed saucepan: